neophob/wpc-emu/BUGS.md

 # Known Issues

-There are some known issues with the Emu, here I try to collect most of them
+There are some known issues with the Emu, here I try to collect most of them.

+## Missing EMU features

+- enable / disable IRQ in the ASIC emu should work - currently the IRQ is fired all the time
+- CWAI instruction not implemented properly, not sure if its used at all
+- GI (General Illumination dimming) to implemented properly
+- Fliptronic Flipper not implemented

 ## Hurricane